SimonGideon/Starter-Online-Application/README.md

   rspec
 ```
 ## 🙂 Best Part of my code 🔥 <a name="best-part"></a>
 Having a solid understanding of the authentication and cryptography behind most of the `auth gems`.
 I decided to work my auth from scratch using `bcrypt gem` for secure hashing of the passwords.
 Create a session after a check wheither the user exist and delete the session on log out.
-The rest of the pages can only be accessed by the authorizes user `current_user`.
+The rest of the pages can only be accessed by the authorized user `current_user`.

 Check here 👉 [Click Me](https://github.com/SimonGideon/Starter-Online-Application/blob/dev/app/models/user.rb#L3-L29) and also [Me](https://github.com/SimonGideon/Starter-Online-Application/blob/dev/app/controllers/sessions_controller.rb#L9-L19)